happyrabbit/linhui.org/_posts/2017-7-18-InvitedSectionCall.markdown

 layout: post
 ---

+# JSM 2018 Invited Session Proposals Sought - Section on Statistics in Marketing

 2018 Joint Statistical Meetings (JSM) will be in Vancouver, British Columbia, Canada, from July 28 - August 2, 2018.